vigneshr97/Lane-Detection/Lane Detection - 2/README.md

 The Project
 ---

-The goals / steps of this project are the following:
+The steps of this project involved the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.